k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/14_task_entities_reservation_validation.md

 # Entity List Validations on Entity Reservation

-The following validation need to be implemented on the task's entity list when the task reserves the entities:
+The following validations must be implemented on the task's entity list when the task reserves the entities:

-- Verify that the entities are not reserved by another user on the environment.
+- Verify that the entities are not reserved by another user in the environment.
-- Verify that the total number of reserved entities on the environment does not exceeds the user's permissions on the environment.
-For example, if the user is allowed to reserved up to 70 entities in ST1 and there are 50 entities that are already reserved for the user in ST1, the user can reserve up to additional 20 entities in ST1.
+- Verify that the total number of reserved entities in the environment does not exceeds the user's permissions in the environment.
+For example, if the user is allowed to reserved up to 70 entities in ST1 and there are 50 entities that are already reserved for the user in ST1, the user can reserve up to an additional 20 entities in ST1.
 Therefore, the number of entities in the task execution cannot exceed 20 entities.

 ## Verify that the Entities are Available For Reservation